Disaster-hit Fukushima still short of volunteers for 2020 Games | The Japan Times

-With the recruiting deadline set for the end of this month, the prefecture, due to host several softball and baseball games, is only a third of the way to its target of 1,500 volunteers.
+With the recruiting deadline set for the end of this month, the prefecture, due to host several softball games and a baseball game, is only a third of the way to its target of 1,500 volunteers.

 Of the 503 people who had applied as of early February, 70 percent were in their 40s or above, with much lower participation from those in their teens and 20s, according to the prefecture.